thalhamerb/remote-scheduler/README.md

 </dependency>
 ```

-Annotate main class with @EnableRemoteScheduledServer
+Annotate main class with @EnableRemoteScheduledServer to enable functionality

 ```
 @SpringBootApplication